cloudant-labs/cloudant-introduction-course/Part 09 - Accessing Cloudant programmatically.md

 ---

-This is part 9: "Accessing Cloudant programmatically.
+This is part 9: "Accessing Cloudant programmatically".

 So far, our API interactions have either been triggered by the dashboard or via `curl` from the command line.
 In this section we'll see how Cloudant be accessed programmatically.